PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-09 12:06:46
+Last updated: 2024-04-09 12:08:30
-Random Quote: Words are wind, and the only good wind is that which fills our sails.  -  Victarion Greyjoy
+Random Quote: There are moments when we must understand that the decisions we make influence more than just our own fates. -